treeshavefeelingstoo/Byte-to-Bite/README.md

       ### flutter emulator --launch <device_name>
    8. Run the app
       ### flutter run
+* you may aslo do flutter run and then press 1 , to open in chrome as a second option *

 # Emulator Troubleshooting Steps
 If you encounter any errors while running the emulator, try the following steps: